-For centuries, healers have believed in the power of diamonds to promote physical and mental wellbeing.
+For centuries, healers have believed in the power of healing crystals and diamonds to promote physical and mental wellbeing.
 But today, the natural diamond world does far more.

 After a particularly tough year, we could all benefit from some positive energy and healing.
 The practice of crystal healing has become a “go-to” ritual for the rich and famous and it is not surprising that the invincible diamond is considered the mother of all healing stones.
 In every ancient culture, diamonds—the most sought-after jewels—are deemed to have healing properties.
 Ancient Egyptian art depicts diamonds as the centerpiece of the ankh, their symbol for life.
 Also associated with the seventh chakra, the connector to our divine and our spiritual nature, these beautiful stones are said to unite mind and body into one being, promoting incredible power, emotional growth and loving energy.